 Whether you’re a stay at home mom or a full time working mom overwhelmed with kids, finding a balance in your life is important.
 Here are some strategies that can help ease being stressed while trying to keep your house clean.

 How to Keep the House Clean With a Toddler or Newborn:

 **Click to auto scroll by section

-One option is to use a baby carrier as you go about your day, as this allows you to keep your baby close while getting light household chores out of the way.
+Using a baby carrier allows you to keep your baby close while getting light household chores done, and makes “speed cleaning for mommies” more practical since you can use both of your hands.
 Popular brands of baby carriers include Ergo, BabyBjörn, and Moby Wraps.